 As a group, we offer a huge variety of coconut ingredients to food manufacturers and food service providers throughout the UK and Europe.
-We offer a world of preparation options for our customers to enjoy.
+As coconut suppliers, we offer a variety of preparation options for our customers to enjoy.

 Health Benefits of Coconut

 Health wise Coconuts are high in potassium, vitamin C and iron, and have no cholesterol.
 They are vegan friendly and gluten free, meaning they are especially useful when it comes to offering dairy free alternatives.